plever/OpenEMR-MCP/README.md

 # Raw docker commands <TODO need to get the compose.yml working>

 `docker network create openemr-net`

-`docker run --name openemr --network openemr-net -p 8080:80 -p 4443:443 -d openemr/openemr:7.0.3` `docker run --name some-mysql --network openemr-net -e MYSQL_ROOT_PASSWORD=password -p:3306:3306 -d mysql:9.4`
+`docker run --name openemr --network openemr-net -p 8080:80 -p 4443:443 -d openemr/openemr:7.0.3`

+`docker run --name some-mysql --network openemr-net -e MYSQL_ROOT_PASSWORD=password -p:3306:3306 -d mysql:9.4`

-# You'll need to create a mysql user for the openemr DB or use the root user.
+You'll need to create a mysql user for the openemr DB or use the root user.
 I used the root user for most of this as I couldn't get openemr to generate the DB with another user from another domain.
 Likely a docker networking issue on my part.

+NOTE: With the current version you can't register an Oauth token.
+I'll need to rebuild the containers to fix that...